 - In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise)

 We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.
-Our policy is based on an original text written by Floor Terra, published with a Creative Commons Attribution 3.0 Unported license, which itself is drafted using the responsible disclosure guidelinepublished by the Dutch National Cyber Security Centre (NCSC).
+Our policy is based on an original text written by Floor Terra, published with a Creative Commons Attribution 3.0 Unported license and the guideline Coordinated Vulnerability Disclosure (responsible disclosure) published by the Dutch National Cyber Security Centre (NCSC).